beaubol/mobile-cross-platform/react-native/README.md

 **If BAM Credit Card + ID is ued, init BAM and Netverify**

-4. Afterwards start the SDK with the following command..
+4. Afterwards start the SDK with the following command.
 ```javascript
 JumioModuleIOS.startBAM();
 JumioModuleIOS.startNetverify();